-FINA canceled Swimming World Cup 2020 is canceled including Doha’s meet.
+FINA Swimming World Cup 2020 is canceled including Doha’s meet.